UofSC-Fall-2022-Math-300-H01/jekyll/notes/predicate/examples.md

 $$
 in general?

-To approach this, it makes sense to try to find a simple model and figure it the statement is true.
+To approach this, it makes sense to try to find a simple model and figure if the statement is true.
 Let's take $\mathbb{N}$ and interpret $A(x,y)$ as
 $x=y$.
 Then, in natural language, the head of the implication says that for any number $y$ there is some other number $x$ such that $x=y$.
 This of course